 We made use of the

-garnish.
+Vent Fan Garnish.
 Garnish is what that company (Fan-tastic) calls the white

 part shown above.
 In any event that piece was sealed above deck so